-- The Council's medium-term forecasts are dependent upon the outcome of the Spending Review, Fair Funding Review and 75% Business Rates Retention system, and a full reset of all the mechanisms within the business rates system.
-Forecasting the Council's likely level of income over the next four years has required a large degree of judgement and estimation. - The Government has also announced further proposed changes to the New Homes Bonus scheme and there is work continuing on the fundamental review of the Local Government funding regime. - Continued economic changes could have material impacts on the Council's finances, as service demand would be impacted by such changes.
-This could include increased housing and temporary accommodation demand, increased welfare support, adverse impacts on borrowing costs, increased fuel and utility costs and impacts on commercial property and other income.
+• The Council's medium-term forecasts are dependent upon the outcome of the future Spending Review, the Fair Funding Review, the anticipated business rates reset, and further reform of the business rates retention system, the outcomes of which are all unknown at this stage.
+Forecasting the Council's likely level of income over the next four years has required a large degree of judgement and estimation.

+The Council continues to see uncertainties and real terms reductions in the grant income from central government, and funding for services is increasingly being derived from local funding (i.e. Council Tax, Business Rates and charges for services); at the same time local demand on Council services has increased.

-- See the Medium-Term Financial Plan for how the Council plans to manage its resources over a five-year period in order to meet the Council's overall corporate objectives.
-Financial Strategy - Principles (welhat.gov.uk) - Since the balance sheet date, the Government has announced a General Election.
-The result of the elections may impact on the Governments planned funding reforms and will need to be considered when the medium-term forecasts are updated in the summer of 2024.
+Continued economic changes are having material impacts on the Council's finances, as service demand would be impacted by such changes.
+This includes increased housing and temporary accommodation demand, increased welfare support, adverse impacts on borrowing costs, increased fuel and utility costs and impacts on commercial property and other income.
+See the Medium-Term Financial Plan for how the Council plans to manage its resources over a five-year period in order to meet the Council's overall corporate objectives.
+Financial Strategy - Principles